MIST SPRAY NOZZLE | FOG SPRAY NOZZLE

 A mist pattern is characterized by having a low flow rate of very small droplet sizes with almost no impact.
-Typically this pattern will be used for evaporation cooling, moistening or humidifying applications.
+Typically this pattern will be used for evaporation cooling, moistening and humidifying applications.

 Fog, mist or spray?

-Whether a given discharge is classified as a fog, mist or a spray depends up on the mean droplet size.
+Fog, mist or a spray are classified based on the mean droplet size.

-- Dry fogs will have Sauter mean droplet sizes of between 10-20 microns
+- Dry fogs will have Sauter mean droplet sizes up to 20 microns

-- Wet fogs will have Sauter mean droplet sizes of between 20 and 30 microns
+- Wet fogs will have Sauter mean droplet sizes between 20 and 30 microns

-- Mists with have Sauter mean droplet sizes of between 30 and 60 microns
+- Mists with have Sauter mean droplet sizes between 30 and 60 microns

-- Anything above 60 microns would be spray.
+- Spray particles above 60 microns is classifed as spray.